linsyking/vg151-docs/source/l7/lab7.rst

 Using pointers to store country is actually better when ``Country`` type is a large structure.
 It will cost less memory.

+.. admonition:: Think

-However, we cannot directly use ``Country *country`` in the definition of ``Node``.
-Why?
+    Is it possible to use ``Country *country`` in the definition of ``Node`` to implement the simulation.
+And why?

-A key trick is to use a "reference counter" to track the number of references to a resource.
+A key trick is to use a `reference counter` to track the number of references to a resource.

 Originally, we directly save country inside node: